The Rebel Intruders

 Reviewed by | Apr 3, 2015

 Hong Kong visionary Chang Cheh has contributed much to the Jade Screen.
 His films with David Chiang and Ti Lung (‘Vengeance’, ‘Blood Brothers’) managed to produce two major stars and have a significant influence on future directors such as John Woo.
-Cheh’s later work with Fu Sheng showed how the genre could operate as a framework for strong themes of morality and brotherhood (‘Disciples Of Shaolin’, ‘Men From The Monastery’) It is, however, the Venoms films that continue to gain Chang Cheh the greatest adoration worldwide with the faces of actors like Philip Kwok being scorched onto the minds of fans everywhere.
+Cheh’s later work with Fu Sheng showed how the genre could operate as a framework for strong themes of morality and brotherhood (‘Disciples Of Shaolin’, ‘Men From The Monastery’).
+It is, however, the Venoms films that continues to gain Chang Cheh the greatest adoration worldwide with the faces of actors like Philip Kwok being scorched onto the minds of fans everywhere.
 Taking the popular five stars of ‘Five Venoms’ and then using them in a series of films that would cast them in very similar roles proved to be a masterstroke.
 Among this collection of productions, ‘The Rebel Intruders’ stands out as one of the very best and cements Chang Cheh as a very special artist.

 China is torn apart by vicious civil war that threatens the stability of the land.
 Towns are now under the rule of a few ruthless gangs presided over by embittered, power-hungry generals.
 Into one such town wanders a refugee (Kwok) who is immediately immersed in combat after stealing food because of the mass starvation.
 Having warded off his considerable enemies, the stranger lands a job protecting the local brothel while also avoiding the attention of the authorities.
 Another such victim of circumstance arrives (Meng) and manages to gain employment at as kung-fu school, while a third (Sheng) is given the task of working in the local gambling den.
 After an initial rivalry is sparked by each man’s exceptional fighting prowess, the three form a bond based on their similar unfortunate positions.
 This acute friendship is further galvanised when the trio are framed for the murder of a local official by a Machiavellian general (Feng).
 With the majority of the town turning on the three refugees the only option is to call on their few friendships for help.
 However, some who profess to be allies soon prove to have their own hidden agendas and force the innocents into even more danger.
 Now the wronged men must escape the town by boat; their evil accuser however, is in hot pursuit.